 Duolingo is a freemium language-learning platform, well renowned for its gamifying elements included in each course.
 They have taken major steps into producing a fun and universally accessible learning experience.

 Stakeholders of Duolingo have claimed that their ambition with the platform is to have the same capabilities as a one-to-one trainer, but admits that there is still a long way to go to achieve that goal (Communicaid Limited, 2018).
 Analysing Duolingo as a whole can determine those potential weaknesses in the system and what can be improved.

-2 Methods
+Methods

-Rich Picture
+3.1 Rich Picture

 Figure 2: Usability evaluation of the Duolingo app